Token-Efficient Change Detection in LLM APIs: Experimental addendum

 \subsection{Misc}

-\paragraph{Note on OLMo.} For OLMo-2-1124-7B in our in-vitro experiments, the first token was the same for all inputs.
+\paragraph{Note on OLMo.} For OLMo-2-1124-7B in our \emph{in vitro} experiments, the first token was the same for all inputs.
 We therefore generated two tokens and retained the second.
 This workaround slightly increases cost, but preserves the method.